 - Clean beakers

-- Buffer solution that you trust (two is better, if you have another)
+- Buffer solution that you trust (two is better if you have another)

 How to calibrate a pH meter

-Examine the pH electrode
+1. Examine the pH electrode

 First, check the pH electrode for contamination or damage.
 If it’s damaged, then fix it or toss it.
 If it’s just dirty, then use the cleaning solution according to its directions.
-Whether you use acids, washing liquid, or alkali, choose a solution appropriate for your process and the contamination.
+Whether we use acids, washing liquid, or alkali, choose a solution appropriate for your process and the contamination.

-Flush the pH sensor
+2. Flush the pH sensor

-Immerse the pH electrode
+3. Immerse the pH electrode

-Calibrate the pH meter
+4. Calibrate the pH meter

-Now you can start your calibration/adjustment.
+Now we can start your calibration/adjustment.
 Keep an eye on the stability of the value; an old pH meter might react sluggishly.
 When the value stabilizes, set the device to accept this calibration/adjustment point.

-Rinse the pH sensor and repeat
+5. Rinse the pH sensor and repeat

 Flush the pH sensor with distilled water again, then immerse it in another clean beaker with the second buffer solution.

-- Accuracy your process needs
+- Accuracy required by the process

 - Sensor’s ability to withstand that stress